Living in a Basement in San Francisco

 After the initial excitement faded, I began to learn about the reality of living in a basement.
 There was no natural lighting and waking up in a dark pit every day messed with my circadian rhythm.
 It was hard to shake off the basement’s cold, damp air that clung to me like microscopic parasites feasting on any optimism I had for life.
 The closet door, which looked like a piece of wood sawed out of the wall, squeaked because of the difference in air pressure between the closet and the rest of the house.
 There were mice everywhere, and we’d often see them scurry across the room, even in broad daylight, not that it made a difference in the basement.
 At night, the mice would contribute to the squeaking of the closet door with their nibbling scratching, creating a cacophony of sounds that accompanied our sleep.

-One day, my boyfriend decided that he wanted to catch a mouse and keep it as a pet.
-With his analytical mind and patient temperament, he came up with a system for catching mice that was foolproof: slowly inch acrylic sheets forward until the mouse was cornered.
-Just as he thought he had gained the upper hand, the mouse spasmed.
-For a split second, all we could do was watch in horror as its tiny body shook like a thousand shock waves had passed through its body.
-And then, just as suddenly as the seizure had started, the mouse dropped dead.
-We whipped out our phones to quickly confirmed that mice can indeed die from shock.
+One day, a mouse appeared in our bathroom and my boyfriend decided that he wanted to keep it as a pet.
+With his analytical mind and patient temperament, he came up with the brilliant plan of inching acrylic sheets forward until the mouse was cornered.
+As soon as he thought he had gained the upper hand, the mouse jerked.
+For a split second, we could only watch in horror as a thousand shock waves passed through its tiny body.
+And then, as suddenly as the seizure had started, the mouse dropped dead.
+We whipped out our phones to confirmed that mice can indeed die from shock.
 But just to be sure, we put the little guy in a glass jar and waited patiently for it to wake up.
-Two hours later, we disappointingly threw him out in the garbage bins outside.
-Well, at least the mouse doesn’t have to live in a basement anymore.
+Two hours later, we tossed it into the garbage bins outside.
+Well, at least the mouse didn’t have to live in a basement anymore.